Just how healthy are your muscles and joints?

 "Calcium plays an important part in muscle contractions and nerve signalling as does magnesium; this nutrient works very closely with calcium and may actually help to reduce muscle cramps and twitches.
 Plant-based foods often offer both these nutrients in combination.

-Potassium is another electrolyte which has an important part to play in nerve signalling and muscular contractions; therefore, deficiencies in this nutrient could contribute to changes in muscle function.
+Potassium is another electrolyte which has an important part to play in nerve signalling and muscular contractions; therefore, nutrient deficiencies could contribute to changes in muscle function.

 Finally, vitamin D is also crucial for the health of the muscles, as well as our bones.
 Vitamin D helps support the absorption of calcium, plus, it too is thought to have some involvement in nerve impulse transmission."

-If our dietary choices mean that we aren't getting enough of these minerals, it may therefore result in muscle twitching.
+If a poor diet means you aren't getting enough of these minerals, it may therefore result in muscle twitching.

-It is also important to note that certain medications, including those for blood pressure, can impact the balance of electrolytes in the body.
+It is also important to note that certain medications, including those for blood pressure, can impact the balance of electrolytes in the body and could cause benign twitches occur.

 When we are dehydrated, blood flow to the working muscles is significantly reduced.
-This can impact the ability of these muscles to carry out normal functions like contracting and relaxing and this may result in muscle twitching.
+This can impact the ability of these muscles to carry out normal functions like contracting and relaxing and this may contribute to a muscle twitch.

 Important electrolytes, such as potassium and calcium, are also lost through fluids.
 As we already know, these are crucial for efficient muscle function.